Home

 When you fight hatred with hatred you will certainly get burned yourself.

 And have no doubt that Satan knows this.
-If he cannot destroy you directly with a frontal attack, he will try to make you destroy yourself through your own sins of hatred and hostility that you employ in retaliation for being attacked.
+He will tempt you to destroy yourself through your own sins of hatred and hostility that you employ in retaliation for being attacked.
 Then he will be your accuser on the day of your judgment by God, pointing out that your betrayal of love for the sake of revenge proves that you do not love God.
-Then you will know the truth: that you were duped, duped by your political and military superiors into believing that you were serving God by killing the enemies of your country, when really you were serving the devil.
+Then you will know the truth: that you were duped.
+So, ultimately you, as an individual, have to live—and die—with the destiny of your own conscience and with whatever love and peace you bring into the world through your personal refusal to hate.

 God’s Perfect Justice